Valpodi/enterprisediodeemulator/README.md

 Please note that while the emulator can use DNS name resolution for the destination IP address, the diode will only support IP addresses.

+### Configuring the diode variant
+The emulator variant is configured using [diode_type.json](Emulator/config/diode_type.json).
+Supported options are "basic" and "import".
+It should have the format:

+    {"f2 type": {{ Variant}}}

+This file must be configured correctly before the emulator image has been built.

 ### Building the emulator
 Build the emulator and interface docker containers with: